nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 > ```
 >

-- Hostname change of the nodes, so we can discern the roles of each node.
+- Hostname change of the nodes, so we can discern the roles of each nodes.
 For example, you can name the nodes (instances) like `kube-master, kube-worker-1`

 ```bash
 sudo hostnamectl set-hostname <node-name-master-or-worker>